lineality/Online_Voting_Using_One_Time_Pads/README.md

 This set goal could be stated as: Use STEM based methods and policies to help defend against disruption and collapse of communication and coordinated decisions in and across diverse groups and perspectives in project-complating societies with general participation of members.

+...

+## Participation Rules
+- 36 years as required age of person to be able to be elected (issues around this)
+- alternatives to age for fitness measures

 ....